S3RXxX/RA_A2/README.md

 **bins.simulate_uncertainty(d=d, n=n, beta=beta, b_size=b_batch) # With uncertainty**

 Where d is the number of bins selected at random with replacements to select the bin where the ball will go, n is the number of balls the program will put into the bins, beta is the probability of using the d-choice rule or the probability of choosing the scenario where k=2 when the experiment is with uncertainty, and b_size is the batch size.

+To execute the different experiments you need to execute:

+python3 exp$.py #$ is the experiment number

+To execute the plots:

+python3 exp$plots.py # gap plots

+python3 exp$metricsplots.py # for the plots regarding the standard deviaton of the gap